Effective Treatments For Child Traumatic Stress

 Child First is an innovative evidence-based model which effectively decreases emotional and behavioral problems, developmental and learning problems, and abuse and neglect among very vulnerable young children (prenatal through age six years) and families.
 Child First directly addresses these risks through 1) comprehensive, integrated services and supports to the whole family, which decreases risk and increases the capacity of the parent to nurture and support the child, and 2) home-based, parent-child intervention, which builds the nurturing relationship, protects the developing brain and optimizes child emotional development, learning, and health.
 The effectiveness of the Child First model has been rigorously researched through a randomized clinical trial, demonstrating markedly improved outcomes in child mental health and language, parental stress and depression, protective service involvement, and access to community-based services.
 To learn more about Child First click here to be link to their website.

 Risking Connection® is a trauma training curriculum and training program, rooted in relational and attachment theory.
 It provides a framework for understanding the wide array of symptoms and behaviors that land traumatized people in a wide range of mental health settings.
-It complements with other techniques used to treat traumatized children such as Dialectical Behavior Therapy, Eye Movement and Desensitization and Reprocessing (EMDR), Trauma-Focused Cognitive Behavioral Therapy (TF-CBT), and Trauma Affect Regulation: Guide for Education and Therapy (TARGET).
+It complements with other techniques used to treat traumatized children such as Dialectical Behavior Therapy, Eye Movement and Desensitization and Reprocessing (EMDR), and Trauma-Focused Cognitive Behavioral Therapy (TF-CBT).
 Since its inception, the program has been implemented in independent living programs, residential treatment, and outpatient mental health, among other settings.
-This program is available in Connecticut through Klingberg’s Traumatic Stress Institute and to find agencies using Risking Connections as a training model, click here.